-On July 6, 2021, the Company adopted the 2021 Incentive Award Plan, which became effective on July 20, 2021, under which 6,600,000 shares of the Company's Class A common stock were reserved for issuance.
+On July 6, 2021, the Company adopted the 2021 Incentive Award Plan, which became effective on July 20, 2021, under which6,600,000 shares of the Company's Class A common stock were reserved for issuance.
 On January 1, 2022, the number of shares available under the 2021 Incentive Award Plan increased to 8,836,972.
-As of March 31, 2022, 4,503,756 shares remained available for future grants.
+As of June 30, 2022, 4,490,564 shares remained available for future grants.
 Restricted Stock and RSUs are subject to graded vesting with approximately one-third of such grants vesting on the third, fourth and fifth anniversaries of the grant date.
 At vesting of the RSUs, the Company issues shares of Class A common stock.

 The fair value of the Restricted Stock and RSUs is based upon our stock price at grant date and is expensed over the vesting period.
 We classify both Restricted Stock and RSUs as equity instruments.
-Share-based compensation expense is included in employee compensation and benefits in the consolidated and combined statement of operations, with the corresponding increase included in additional paid-in capital or non-controlling interests on the condensed consolidated balance sheet.
+Share-based compensation expense is included in employee compensation and benefits in the condensed consolidated and combined statement of operations, with the corresponding increase included in additional paid-in capital or non-controlling interests on the condensed consolidated balance sheet.
 If the recipient leaves prior to vesting of the Restricted Stock or RSUs, the awards are forfeited.
-During the three months ended March 31, 2022, the Company reversed \$55,000 of share-based compensation related to Restricted Stock and RSU forfeitures.
+During the three and six months ended June 30, 2022, the Company reversed approximately \$55,000 and \$0.1 million, respectively, of share-based compensation related to Restricted Stock and RSU forfeitures.